We think this TV show stands out for:

 Is it any good?

-It's nearly impossible to be simultaneously ultra-gentle yet not cloying, but Anne of Green Gables: The Animated Series somehow manages it.
-The show's secret weapons are two: Terrific source material and well-realized characters.
+It's nearly impossible to be simultaneously ultra-gentle yet not cloying, but this series somehow manages it.
+Anne of Green Gables: The Animated Series has two secret weapons: Terrific source material and well-realized characters.
 The source material, of course, is well-known; Lucy Maud Montgomery's Anne of Green Gables has been beloved since it was first published in 1908, and taught in classrooms for generations.
 Many of the adventures in The Animated Series are drawn directly from Montgomery's book, such as the green-hair disaster that occurs when Anne tries to dye her hair a less noticeable color than her trademark red.

 The source material is also partially responsible for the realistic characters.
 Montgomery gave Anne spunk and spark, with a terrific imagination: She visualizes trees talking to her, or a toad helping her with her spelling.
 Anne is quick to anger, and often does the wrong thing, but her mistakes are just a prelude to her learning lessons about parent-approved values like kindness, thoughtfulness, and consideration.
 Guardian Matthew is doting and loving, Marilla is prim and a bit reticent, but clearly fond of Anne.
 This is a series that offers typical PBS-style character lessons, but it has so much heart and sincerity that parents and kids alike will be enchanted.

-Families can talk about why Marilla and Matthew intended to adopt a boy to help on the farm rather than a girl.
+Families can talk about why Marilla and Matthew intended to adopt a boy to help on the farm rather than a girl in Anne of Green Gables: The Animated Series.
 What can boys do that girls can't?
 Considering that the show is set around 1908, when the book Anne of Green Gables was written, how have our ideas about what boys and girls can do changed?

 Anne often makes mistakes but in the course of each episode, she usually learns a better, kinder way to do things.
 Does this happen in real life?
 Can you name a time in your life when you've learned a lesson from behaving badly or making a mistake?